RaandRB/Regime-Classification-Wasserstein/README.md

-Exploring how k-means with the Wasserstein distance between distributions can be used for regime detection in 1D, and how k-means with sliced Wasserstein distance can be used for multiple dimensions.
-Also (probably) examining how online/streaming variants might look like and other clustering algorithms can apply the Wasserstein distance for this purpose.
+Developed a k-means clustering variant using Wasserstein (and sliced Wasserstein) distance between distributions to detect market regimes in both 1D and multi-dimensional time series.